-Metabolic Network Analysis-From the list of enriched functional categories across the 257 differentially expressed protein groups reported in Fig. 2B, it was evident that a significant fraction of differentially expressed proteins are metabolic enzymes.
-Thus, we decided to overlay the set of differentially expressed proteins onto the most recent genome-scale metabolic network reconstruction iOSDD890 for M. tuberculosis (42).
-We found that 90 out of the 257 differentially expressed proteins were enzymes catalyzing reactions in the metabolic model iOSDD890, and these 90 differentially expressed enzymes participate in reactions that belong to 29 different subsystems or metabolic pathways (supplemental Table 9).
-From the classification of the 90 differentially expressed enzymes into different subsystems of the metabolic network (supplemental Table 9), we find that 5 out of 7 differentially expressed proteins in the subsystem "membrane metabolism" and 4 out of 5 differentially expressed proteins in the subsystem "redox metabolism" are up-regulated in the JAL strain (supplemental Table 9).
+From the list of enriched functional categories across the 257 differentially expressed protein groups reported in Fig. 2B, it was evident that a significant fraction of differentially expressed proteins are metabolic enzymes.
+Thus, we decided to overlay the set of differentially expressed proteins on to the most recent genome-scale metabolic network reconstruction iOSDD890 for Mtb (42).
+We found that 90 out of the 257 differentially expressed proteins were enzymes catalyzing reactions the in metabolic model iOSDD890, and these 90 differentially expressed enzymes participate in reactions that belong to 29 different subsystems or metabolic pathways (Sup Table 9).
+From the classification of the 90 differentially expressed enzymes into different subsystems of the metabolic network (Sup Table 9), we find that 5 out of 7 differentially expressed proteins in the subsystem 'Membrane metabolism' and 4 out of 5 differentially expressed proteins in the subsystem 'Redox metabolism' are upregulated in the JAL strain (Sup Table 9).

-Moving onto the lipid metabolism, there are 12 differentially expressed proteins across the four M. tuberculosis strains in the subsystem "β-oxidation of fatty acids" (supplemental Table 9 and Fig. 6B), of which only one protein is down-regulated in Rv strain, but six proteins were down-regulated in the JAL strain.
-At first glance, from the comparative analysis of the total number of down-regulated proteins in the β -oxidation pathway across strains, it may seem that this pathway for utilization of fatty acids is down-regulated in JAL compared with Rv (they all belong to cluster 6 in Fig. 5).
-But the β -oxidation pathway is highly redundant with several genes in the M. tuberculosis genome encoding each of the four enzymes catalyzing the four reactions in the subsystem (Fig. 6B), and any conclusions on differential activity of this pathway must be drawn in the light of the underlying redundancy in the system.
-On closer examination, we found that although six differentially expressed proteins in the β -oxidation pathway were down-regulated in the JAL strain, there was at least one protein associated with each of the four reactions in the pathway that was up-regulated in the JAL strain (Fig. 6B).
-Thus, by properly accounting for the redundancy in the β -oxidation pathway, we find that this pathway is not down-regulated and compromised in JAL strain.
+Moving on to the lipid metabolism, there are 12 differentially expressed proteins across the four Mtb strains in the subsystem 'Beta oxidation of fatty acids' (Sup Table 9 and Fig 6B), of which only 1 protein is downregulated in Rv strain while 6 proteins were downregulated in JAL strain.
+At first glance, from the comparative analysis of the total number of down regulated proteins in the β -oxidation pathway across strains, it may seem that this pathway for utilization of fatty acids is down regulated in JAL compared to Rv (they all belong to cluster 6 in Fig 5).
+But the β -oxidation pathway is highly redundant with several genes in the Mtb genome encoding each of the four enzymes catalyzing the four reactions in the subsystem (Fig 6B), and any conclusions on differential activity of this pathway must be drawn in the light of the underlying redundancy in the system.
+On closer examination, we found that although 6 differentially expressed proteins in the βoxidation pathway were down regulated in JAL strain, there was at least one protein associated with each of the four reactions in the pathway that was up regulated in the JAL strain (Fig 6B).
+Thus, by properly accounting for the redundancy in the β -oxidation pathway, we find that this pathway is not down regulated and compromised in JAL strain.